IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 ### A note about execution
 The Python API is used to _create_ an application that can be executed on the Streams runtime.
 Thus, callables such as the `get_readings` function are not invoked until the created application is executed on the Streams runtime.

-It is especially important to remember this if the Python sapplication is created on a different host than the host where it will be executed, that is, where Streams is installed.
+It is especially important to remember this if the Python application is created on a different host than the host where it will be executed, that is, where Streams is installed.
 For example, if the `get_readings` function opens a file, that file must actually exist on the host where Streams is running.
 See [Working with files](#files) for an example of using local files.

 <a id="source"></a>